 This in-depth study of areas of limited and no returns in Babylon Governorate seeks to uncover barriers to durably resolving the displacement of affected people and to examine potential ways forward in unlocking those barriers.
 This is developed through an analysis of how perspectives of affected population groups and stakeholders’ interests – including local, national, and regional – are impacting solutions to displacement.

 This report aims to improve the political dialogue in the country on how to provide voluntary and informed choice of residence to people who are experiencing long-term displacement.
-To request access to this report, please email us at iraqdtm@iom.int
+To request access to this report in both Arabic and English languages, please email us at iraqdtm@iom.int

 This in-depth study of areas of limited and no returns in Sinjar district and Qahtaniya subdistrict seeks to uncover barriers to durably resolving the displacement of affected people and to examine potential ways forward in unlocking those barriers.
 These proposed ways forward are developed through an analysis of how perspectives of affected population groups and stakeholders’ interests – including local, national, and regional – are impacting solutions to displacement.